-Before we delve any deeper into factoring, its time to look at a few real life examples.
+Before we delve any deeper into factoring, its time to look at a few samples of real life examples.
 One of the best ways for new brokers to learn about any new concept is through case studies.
-For our purposes, the case studies featured in this guide will provide you with some true life examples of how factoring has been used to solve particular problems of various small businesses.
-All are based on real client examples, although the names of clients and customers have obviously been changed.
+For our purposes, the case studies featured in this short contest guide will provide you with some examples of true life financings and of how factoring has been used to solve particular problems of various small businesses.
+All are based on real financed clients, although the names of clients and customers have obviously been changed.
 The following three case studies are very typical examples of what you will run into as a freelance factoring consultant.